 Fix Hair Studio – It checks all the boxes, really.
 It’s adorable, it’s easy to get to on the CTA, it’s queer-owned, eco-friendly, stocks 100% cruelty-free, and mostly vegan products, and a bunch of the stylists are vegan.
 I book with Alex 50% because she is incredible and 50% because she brings her dog Potato Chip to work and I love him.

-Lena Rose – This Ravenswood spot is my new go-to for cruelty-free skincare, cosmetics and spa treatments.
+Lena Rose – This Lincoln Square spot is my go-to for cruelty-free skincare, cosmetics and spa treatments.
 Some of the products they carry do contain honey, but the staff is very knowledgeable about veganism, and can direct you to all the 100% plant-based items.
 Plus, they offer 5-free no-chip manicures, pedicures and lots of other pampering treatments.
-(Check out their new Lincoln Square location, too!)

 Ritual Brows – Microblading is big business now that everyone’s come to their senses about the beauty of a full brow.
 Jillian is an ethical vegan, and while I’m not sure that non-vegan products are involved in any cosmetic tattooing (they probably are, the world is gross) you can be sure that her services will always be 100% vegan-friendly.

 So there you have it – the vegan-friendly places I recommend time and time again.
 Did I leave your favorite off the list?
 Feel free to leave a comment about it!
 Do you own a vegan-friendly business in Chicago?
 Hit up my Contact page to tell me about it.